Towards a modular construction of OG10: Introduction

 In Section \ref{sec:Degeneration} we review the works \cite{collino82} and \cite{vandenDries12} to show that there is a smooth family $\cF \to \Delta$ of \HK varieties realizing the degeneration above.

-In Section \ref{sec:atomicSheaves} we review some of the background on atomic sheaves.
-We also prove a couple of new interesting numerical results.
-First, we compute explicitly the discriminant of an atomic sheaf and speculate on Bogomolov's inequality.
+In Section \ref{sec:NumericalComputations} we review some of the background on atomic sheaves.
+We also prove new numerical results.
+First, we compute explicitly the discriminant of an atomic sheaf, reproving that an atomic sheaf is modular.
+We use this computation to speculate on Bogomolov's inequality for atomic sheaves.
 Then, in Theorem \ref{thm:eulerCharacteristic} we give a formula for the Euler pairing of an atomic object with itself, generalizing the well known formula for K3 surfaces.

-In Section \ref{sec:computationClass} we compute the Mukai vector of the image of $\cO_Z$ via the autoequivalence $\Phi$.
-We first compute the Hodge isometry induced by $\Phi$ on $\widetilde{H}(X,\Q)$, which we use to compute the extended Mukai vector of $\Phi(\cO_Z)$ as an element of $\widetilde{H}(X,\Q)$.
+In Section \ref{sec:ConstructionSheaf} we apply construct the bundle of Theorem \ref{thm:mainTheorem}.
+We show that the the image of a line bundle supported on $Z$ is a locally free sheaf, we compute its Mukai vector and its Ext groups.

-In Section \ref{sec:extGroups} we compute the Ext groups $\Ext^k(\cO_Z,\cO_Z)$.
-The main result of this section is Proposition \ref{prop:ExtExactSequence} where these groups are described in terms of the topology of $Z$.
-In this Section we also study the image under the $\P$-twist $P_{\cE}$ of an object $\cF$, where the pair $(\cE,\cF)$ satisfies the condition $\Ext^*(\cE,\cF) = \C[-1] \oplus \C[-3]$.
+In Section \ref{sec:extGroups} we develop some technical algebraic results which we will need to compute the $\Ext$ groups of the sheaf $F$, and to perform the semistable reduction.
+The main result of this section is Proposition \ref{prop:ExtExactSequence} where the groups $\Ext^*(\cO_Z,\cO_Z)$ are described in terms of the topology of $Z$.

 In Section \ref{sec:ssreduction} we perform two inverse $\P$-twists and prove that the resulting object is a stable vector bundle.
 Locally freeness is proved in Proposition \ref{prop:locallyFreeness}.
 The key ingredient of the proof of stability is the notion of a suitable polarization introduced in \cite{ogrady21}, which allows to relate stability on the general fiber to global stability.
 The main use of this is in Proposition \ref{prop:determinant}.